Stephanie-Ash/jewellery-art/TESTING.md

 **User Profiles**
 * I can have a personalised user profile so that I can keep track of my order history.
-    * A link to the users profile is found in the My Account menu, it provides a list of all the orders the user has made.
+    * A user profile is created when the user registers.
+A link to the users profile is found in the My Account menu, it provides a list of all the orders the user has made.
 * I can save my delivery details to my profile so that I can quickly checkout in future.
     * A delivery details form is provided on the Profile page allowing the user to update their delivery details.
     * The user can also update their delivery details directly from the checkout.